IRLP Remote

 install)

-• Some patience : can take an hour to install on slower systems
+• Some patience : can take 20 minutes to install on slower systems

 The install script is located on the irlp.net ftp site.
 To obtain the file and run the script, type the following commands as user root: